radioactively/anon-git/README.md

 Now every `git commit` automatically triggers anonymization of that commit's author name, email, and dates (using your script's defaults, environment variables, or flags you hard-code in the hook).

-**Important notes**:

-- The hook rewrites the commit, changes its hash.
-If you already pushed, you'll need `git push --force-with-lease` afterward (dangerous on shared branches!)
-- Best used on personal/feature branches you control
-- To temporarily disable: `chmod -x .git/hooks/post-commit`
-- Consider using environment variables (`export ANON_GIT_NAME="..."` etc.) instead of hard-coding flags in the hook

-This gives seamless "anonymous-by-default" committing while still allowing manual overrides via normal `git commit --author=... --date=...` when needed.

 ## Important notes

-- Backup branch is created with original commit history
+- The script, by default, uses a new branch instead of rewriting the current.
+It can be changed via `--current-branch` flag.
+- The script, by default, creates a backup branch when using `--current-branch` flag.
+- The script is most useful on branches you have full control of the branch
+- The script is most useful for commits that have not been published to remote branches and forges
+- If the repository is public and has been cloned/forked, then the script may become useless since the old copies of the git history were not rewritten
+- If you pushed before using the script, you'll need `git push --force-with-lease` afterward (dangerous on shared branches!)
-- You can recover with `git reflog` / `git reset` if something goes wrong even if you use `--no-backup`
+- You can recover with `git reflog` / `git reset` if something goes wrong even if you use `--current-branch` and `--no-backup`
-- `--keep-user` and `--keep-date` are useful for partial anonymization
+- The flags `--keep-user` and `--keep-date` are useful for partial anonymization
 - Timestamps must be in a format `git` understands (ISO 8601 with timezone recommended)
+- To temporarily disable the hook run `chmod -x .git/hooks/post-commit`
+- Consider using environment variables (`export ANON_GIT_NAME="..."` etc.) instead of hard-coding flags in the hook

 ## Additional security notes

+- AnonGit is most useful to anonymize timestamp metadata along with anonymous email and name.
+If you leak personal data via public forges (GitHub, GitLab, Codeberg, SourceHut) the script becomes useless.
-- AnonGit **remove metadata only** — it does **not** hide IP addresses, contribution timing correlations, writing style, code patterns, etc.
+- AnonGit **only removes metadata** — it does **not** hide IP addresses, contribution timing correlations, writing style, code patterns, etc.
-- For higher opsec, use anonymous accounts not tied to personal identity
 - Consider squashing commits or using merge requests from anonymous remotes
-- Beaware when you publish to public forges (GitHub, GitLab, Codeberg, ...)